syedibrahim78/porfolio_website/README.md

 Live Demo:
-You can view the live version of the portfolio at [link].
+You can view the live version of the portfolio at [https://syedibrahim78.github.io/porfolio_website/].

 Acknowledgements: